Eureka Prizes Judges

 Born and bred in Casino, NSW.
 Brandon Gifford grew up with a deep love, passion and interest in wildlife, its environment and communicating the incredible science behind our natural world.
 This led him to become a three time University of Sydney Sleek Geeks Science Eureka Prize winner for his films on snakes, lizards and spiders.
 Working as a zookeeper Brandon gets to work with an array of native and exotic wildlife.
 He is undertaking a Bachelor of Wildlife Science and his goal is to be a wildlife conservationist: communicating new research on the species we share our planet with.

-Alexander Kammer is the Head Teacher of the faculty of Science at Asquith Girls High School.
+Alexander Kammer's role includes creating opportunities for students to engage in real world and authentic projects, and integrating STEM into the curriculum.
 An alumnus from The University of Sydney, he found his passion for educating whilst teaching and conducting research in the School of Chemistry.
-Seeking to instil the value of education and drive for scientific inquiry, he leads collaborations with industry and educational leaders to develop strong educational programs to build students as lifelong learners.
+Alexander seeks to instil the value of education and drive for scientific inquiry; he leads collaborations with industry, educational leaders and schools to develop strong educational programs to build students as lifelong learners.

 Dr Penny Palmer, Executive Producer, ABC Television

 Dr Penny Palmer has a PhD in Marine Science, spent 15 years at the BBC producing and directing science, business and history content and now runs Catalyst, the ABC's award-winning science documentary series and executive produces their science short form strands.

 Professor Jennifer Potts, Head of School of Life and Environmental Sciences, University of Sydney